sitewaerts/cordova-plugin-document-viewer-sample-app/README.md

 ### Windows (configured for Android or Windows development) ###

+JAVA_HOME should point to a jdk 1.8 directory.

 Open a command prompt and go to the directory where you checked out the projects
 ```
 cd cordova-plugin-document-viewer-sample-app